Jazz-Man/wp-performance/README.md

 - **WordPress**: 6.0+
 - **Composer**: For installation and autoloading

-## FAQ

-**Q: Will this break my site?**
-A: No. The plugin only removes unnecessary features.
-If you need a disabled feature, it can be re-enabled via filters.

-**Q: Is it compatible with caching plugins?**
-A: Yes.
-WP Performance works alongside WP Rocket, W3 Total Cache, WP Super Cache, and other caching solutions.

-**Q: Does it work with page builders?**
-A: Yes.
-Compatible with Elementor, Beaver Builder, Divi, and other page builders.

-**Q: Can I use it with other performance plugins?**
-A: Yes, but some features may overlap.
-Test carefully to avoid conflicts.

-**Q: What about multisite?**
-A: Fully compatible.
-Install as network-wide must-use plugin.

-**Q: Performance on shared hosting?**
-A: Works great on shared hosting.
-Reduced database queries = lower server load.

-## Troubleshooting

-**Issue: Features I need are disabled**
-**Solution:** Use filters to re-enable specific features (see Configuration section)

-**Issue: Conflicts with another plugin**
-**Solution:** Disable specific modules via filters, or deactivate conflicting plugin

-**Issue: Images not generating**
-**Solution:** Adjust `wp_performance_disable_image_sizes` filter

-**Issue: Plugin updates not showing**
-**Solution:** Update checks are disabled by design.
-Use Composer or manual updates.

 ## Why This Plugin Exists

 After years of WordPress development across hundreds of sites, I identified common performance bottlenecks: